Level of Study

 - show cross-disciplinary awareness through discussions on the interaction between science, society and technology in the transition towards a low-carbon society

 - communicate and debate the scientific, technological and societal challenges related to energy transition

 Required Previous Knowledge

 Recommended Previous Knowledge

-Basic knowledge in natiral sciences is an advantage, but an introduction to relevant fields will be given during the course.
+Basic knowledge in natural sciences is an advantage, but it is not required.
+An introduction to relevant disciplines will be given during the course.